mislavjavor/Kandinsky/README.md

 ## Examples

-Follow these 3 steps to run Example project: Clone Kandinsky repository, open Kandinsky workspace and run the *Example* project.
+Follow these 3 steps to run Example project:

-You can also experiment and learn with the *Kandinsky Playground* which is contained in *Kandinsky.workspace*.
+- Clone Kandinsky repository
+- Open `Kandinsky.xcworkspace`
+- Run the `Example` project

+**OR**

+- Open the `Example/Playground` and play around with live-preview

 ## Installation